Commute time: All workers should have reasonable commutes.

 Insights & Analyses

-- The average commute time for all workers has increased from 22 minutes in 1990 to 27 minutes in 2020.
+- The average commute time for all workers increased from 22 minutes in 1990 to 27 minutes in 2022.

-- Workers in Maryland and New York experience the longest commute times at 33 minutes while workers in South Dakota and North Dakota have the shortest commute times at 17 minutes.
+- Workers in New York experience the longest commute times at 33 minutes, while those in South Dakota have the shortest commute times at 17 minutes.

-- While Asian American workers have the longest average commute time overall, Black workers who commute by public transportation experience the longest commute time at 52 minutes.
+- Although Asian American workers have the longest average commute overall (29 minutes), Black workers who commute by public transportation experience the longest commutes (52 minutes).

 Drivers of Inequity